LOADING ...

 Old Hickory said he didn't a damn

-Well ran through the briars and they ran through the brambles
+Well they ran through the briars and ran through the brambles

-Down the to the Gulf of Mexico
+the Mississippi to the Gulf of Mexico

 And when we touched the powder off, the 'gator lost his